 Merge is written for use with youth groups participating in service trips.
 Through seven sessions of preparation, on-site reflection, and follow up, this guidebook offers step-by-step plans for each session with discussions, fun activities, and reproducible journal pages for youth to record their experiences and thoughts.
-Topics include: build a team, connect with God through spiritual exercises, learn about cultural differences, explore God’s mission for the church, reflect on your experiences on the service trip, and apply what you learn back in your own setting.
-Krista serves as the National Program Director for DOOR (Discovering Opportunities for outreach and Reflection).
-Order from Mennonite Publishing Network: http://store.mpn.net/ or 800-245-7894. $15.99.US 1-(800-245-7894)

 * On-Site Participation & Reflection:

-Evangelical Lutheran Church in America.
-Meeting God in the Ruins - Devotions for Disaster Volunteers.
+Meeting God in the Ruins - Devotions for Disaster Relief Volunteers.
+By the Evangelical Lutheran Church in America.
 Available free by calling 800.328.4648 (ISBN 6-0001-6788-1); pay shipping only.

 * Follow-Up Action: